 - Extinguish the fire before leaving the area.

-- If you’re building a fire on a windy day, make sure that the wind isn’t blowing the fire into flammable materials or your friends.
+- If you’re building a fire on a windy day, ensure the wind isn’t blowing the fire into flammable materials or your friends.

 Distinguishing Campfires from Bonfires

-The key difference between campfires and bonfires is size.
-Small groups of people use campfires for heat, light and cooking, while larger groups might build a bonfire for a celebration.
+The critical difference between campfires and bonfires is size.
+Small groups use campfires for heat, light and cooking, while larger groups might build a bonfire for a celebration.
 Celebrants construct these burning behemoths in open areas, like beaches or meadows.
 As bonfires are potentially more dangerous, you may need a permit before building one.

 Moving Indoors